 The maximum number of students in the minor programme is 60.
 Students enrolling in the minor are expected to follow and complete the programme in its entirety.

-For the academic year 2023-2024, registration will be open from 8 May until 29 May 2023.
-You will be able to enrol for the minor programme by completing the online form that will be published below.
+For the academic year 2023-2024, registration was open until 29 May 2023.
+It is still possible to be put on the waitlist by completing the online form below.

 After enrolment in the minor programme, we will register you for the relevant minor courses.
 To participate in the courses, you do not have to enrol in separate courses during the GLASS course registration period.
-You can communicate your course preferences for study period 2 in the application form that will be published above.
+You can communicate your course preferences for study period 2 in the application form.